 – Where’s God’s love when I’m feeling so alone?

 Why is it so hard to cope with peer pressure?

 Why?
-There are many reason.
-Steve Stephens wrote a brief, yet insightful list explaining why friendships are important to us; even those who are just coworkers. .
+There are many reasons.
+Steve Stephens wrote a brief, yet insightful list explaining why friendships are important to us; even those who are just coworkers.